Greenpeace encounter Japanese whaling fleet in the Southern Ocean and attempt to disrupt the whaling operation.

 Aroha is the Global Chair of the IUCN Commission on Environment, Economics and Social Policy (since 2008) and is also on the Governing Council of the International Union for Conservation of Nature (IUCN) (since 2000).
 Aroha has published extensively on and been involved in indigenous cultural and intellectual property, biocultural heritage and conservation issues and community rights-based approaches to sustainable development for well over 30 years at tribal, national, Pacific regional and international levels.

-David is a lawyer, freelance consultant, charity director and trustee, and climate activist.
-He has worked at three of the last four UN climate negotiations.
-David sits on seven charities’ boards – and has co-founded three charities: P3 Foundation, the Aotearoa New Zealand Human Rights Lawyers Association (HRLA), and the Aotearoa Youth Leadership Institute.
+David is a climate and oceans campaigner at WWF-New Zealand.
+He is a former litigation and community lawyer.
+He has worked on campaigning and communications at the UN climate talks since 2011.
+David also sits on several charities’ boards – and has co-founded three charities: P3 Foundation, the Aotearoa New Zealand Human Rights Lawyers Association (HRLA), and the Aotearoa Youth Leadership Institute.

 Melanie is the co-founder of a New Zealand based business called Ecostore Company Ltd which she started with her partner Malcolm in 1994.
 Melanie has worked at Ecostore in marketing, communications and brand development for more than twenty years.
 Melanie is one of eight members of the Pacific Advisory Group for the Auckland War Memorial Museum, which was established in October 2013 to provide ongoing advice to the Museum on matters relating to Auckland’s Pacific communities.